 The following information is intended to be used as a guide for FMLA leave.
-The Family and Medical Leave Act of 1993 as amended in 2008 is detailed and lengthy; the provisions contained therein shall apply to Okaloosa County employees.
-Please contact the Human Resources Department for more details.
+The Family and Medical Leave Act of 1993 as amended in 2008 and 2010 is detailed and lengthy; the provisions contained therein shall apply to Okaloosa County employees.
+Please contact Human Resources for more details.

-- 1) FMLA leave provides up to 12 weeks of job-protected leave during any 12-month period to eligible employees for certain family and medical reasons. - a) Reasons for taking leave for up to 12 weeks: - To care for the employee's child after birth, or placement for adoption or foster care (leave may begin on the date of birth or placement and expires at the end of a 12-month period); - ii) To care for the employee's spouse, child, or parent, who has a serious health condition; - iii) For a serious health condition that makes the employee unable to perform their job; - iv) For a "qualifying exigency" arising out of the fact that the employee's spouse, child, or parent is in or called to service in a foreign country as a member of the armed forces, National Guard and/or Reserves. - b) For purposes of the 12-week entitlement, the 12-month period shall be defined as a "rolling" 12-month period measured backward from the first date an employee uses FMLA leave. - 2) FMLA leave provides up to 26 weeks of job-protected leave during any 12-month period for an eligible employee to care for a covered service member or covered veteran with a serious injury or illness that occurred while serving on active duty or a preexisting injury or illness that was aggravated in the course of military service and is within five years preceding the date of treatment.
-To be eligible for this leave the employee must be a spouse, child, parent or next of kin of the covered service member or covered veteran. - a) For purposes of the 26-week entitlement, the 12-month period shall be defined as ending 12 months after taking the first day of leave. - 3) Employees are required to use their available annual, compensatory or sick leave during the family leave in accordance with normal leave policies as outlined in this Policy Manual. - 4) Employees are eligible if they have worked for Okaloosa County for at least 12 months, and for 1250 hours over the previous 12 months.
+- 1) FMLA leave provides up to 12 weeks of job-protected leave during a 12-month period to eligible employees for certain family and medical reasons. - a) Reasons for taking leave for up to 12 weeks: - To care for the employee's child after birth, placement for adoption or foster care (leave may begin on the date of birth or placement and expires at the end of a 12-month period); - ii) To care for the employee's spouse, child, or parent, who has a serious health condition; - iii) For a serious health condition where the employee is unable to perform the essential functions of their job; - iv) For a "qualifying exigency" when the employee's spouse, child, or parent is in or called to service in a foreign country as a member of the armed forces, National Guard and/or Reserves. - b) For purposes of the 12-week entitlement, the 12-month period shall be defined as beginning on October 1st of any given year and ending on September 30th, of the following year. - 2) FMLA leave provides up to 26 weeks of job-protected leave during a 12-month period for an eligible employee to care for a covered service member or covered veteran with a serious injury or illness which occurred while serving on active duty or a preexisting injury or illness which was aggravated in the course of military service and is within five years preceding the date of treatment.
+To be eligible for this leave the employee must be a spouse, child, parent or next of kin of the covered service member or covered veteran.

-- 5) Employees should provide 30 days advance notice when the leave is foreseeable. - 6) A medical certification is required to support a request for FMLA leave, and a fitness for duty report must be submitted prior to returning to work. - 7) The employee's group health insurance will be continued for the duration of FMLA leave; employees must continue to pay their share of health insurance premiums while on leave. - 8) Upon return from FMLA leave, most employees must be restored to their original or equivalent position with equivalent pay, benefits, and other employment terms. - 9) The use of FMLA leave will not result in the loss of any employment benefit that accrued prior to the start of an employee's leave.
+- a) For purposes of the 26-week entitlement, the 12-month period shall be defined as beginning on October 1st of any given year and ending on September 30th, of the following year. - Employees are required to use their available annual, compensatory or sick leave during the family leave in accordance with normal leave policies as outlined in this Policy Manual. - 4) Employees are eligible if they have worked for Okaloosa County for at least 12 months, and for 1250 hours over the previous 12 months. - 5) Employees should provide 30 days advance notice when the leave is foreseeable. - 6) A medical certification is required to support a request for FMLA leave, and a fitness for duty report must be submitted prior to returning to work. - 7) The employee's group health insurance will be continued for the duration of FMLA leave; employees must continue to pay their share of health insurance premiums while on leave. - 8) Upon return from FMLA leave, most employees will be restored to their original or equivalent position with equivalent pay, benefits, and other employment terms. - 9) The use of FMLA leave will not result in the loss of any employment benefit accrued prior to the start of an employee's leave.